1-on-1 Meetings

 Please note that 1-on-1 meetings are not the only time I have for you.
 I am always happy to discuss results: positive or negative, challenges you’re facing, or anything else you want to talk about related to your project, career, or science in general.
 You can always message me on slack, and if my door is open, please come in!

-- You should come prepared to explain your assigned figure (no slides needed), answer questions about it, and ask the group about anything you did not understand.
+Journal club works a bit differently from the standard format: one person picks the paper, but everyone reads it, and each lab member is assigned a figure or two to walk the group through.
+You should come prepared to explain your assigned figure (no slides needed), answer questions about it, and ask the group about anything you didn't understand.
 If there are supplemental figures or methods associated with your figure, you should be familiar with those as well.
-It's OK to not understand everything fully - the point of journal club is to talk through and learn together.
+It's OK to not understand everything fully — the point of journal club is to talk through and learn together.
+There will usually be many interesting papers to pick from in the #papers channel on Slack.